kukuu/lovejoint-docs/README.md

 # Love Joint Documentation

-Love Joint is a  focused  Product Engineering enterprise business.
+Love Joint is a  focused  Product Engineering online  enterprise platform.
 It specialises in Nutraceutical  Lifestyle & Healthy Living Boosters®.

 In this project, we will be using Apollo Server and Apollo client libraries to handle data fetching.
 We will also dockerize it.